octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.5.21 - 2025-06-27 =
+* Add ability to use SEARCHABLE_AREA field in 10ninety as location taxonomy
+* Cater for SME Professional images having query string
+* Correct line breaks in descriptions imported from VaultEA/VaultRE
+* Add ability to view what's in the media queue if opting to process media separately
+* Ensure media queue takes effect for properties imported from CSV
+* base64 encode messages passed between pages
+* Remove commented code in Getrix to prevent warning about field being mapped

 = 2.5.20 - 2025-05-27 =
 * Added ability to give each import a unique name used internally.
 Useful to distinguish between them when lots of imports setup using the same format